stakater/kubestackplus-docs/content/for-developers/explanation/deploying-secrets.md

 1. `docker-reg-creds`
     * _Purpose_: Used by buildah task and the application deployment to pull the image from the nexus registry.
     * _Owner_: SAAP admins.
     * _Type_: Login credentials for nexus docker registry.
-The secret itself is of type dockerconfigjson.
+The secret itself is of type `dockerconfigjson`.
     * _Used for_: Pulling images from the nexus registry.
 Needs to be deployed in all namespaces of the tenant.
 We distribute it using a TGI.
     * _Lifecycle_: Every time a new tenant is created, the secret gets deployed in all its namespaces.
     * _Deployment Process_: Nexus comes shipped with SAAP.
 The `nexus3` namespace contains a secret named `docker-reg-creds`.
-This secret contains the .dockerconfigjson file.
+This secret contains the .`dockerconfigjson` file.
 We use a Multi Tenant Operator Template and TemplateGroupInstance to copy this secret and distribute it all namespaces of the tenants.
 The Template and TemplateGroupInstance are both named `docker-reg-creds`.
 1. `helm-reg-creds`
     * _Purpose_: Used to pull and push charts from the Nexus Helm Registry.
 We use it in two places for our pipeline:
         1. `stakater-helm-push` task